Knights Corner: Open source software stack

 - The Knights Corner machine check architecture, also a feature not present in the original Pentium processor designs.

-We have it up and running, and have been told we rate as “typical vendor code” by open source community members who have seen it.
-We look forward to working with the community, to merge these concepts into the open source projects through the normal community review, feedback and assistance process.
-We know some code is ready, and some needs a little work, and some needs a rewrite to take advantage of standard methods that we overlooked in the initial implementation.
-This is true of our kernel changes, drivers, as well as the modifications to GCC and GDB.
+Intel has it up and running, and has been told it rates as “typical vendor code” by open source community members who have seen it.
+Intel looks forward to working with the community, to merge these concepts into the open source projects through the normal community review, feedback and assistance process.
+Some code is ready, and some needs a little work, and some needs a rewrite to take advantage of standard methods that were overlooked in the initial implementation.
+This is true of kernel changes, drivers, as well as the modifications to GCC and GDB.

 The choice of an open software stack, running on an SMP on-a-chip, is very exciting.
 The discussion forum Intel® Many Integrated Core (MIC) Architecture Forum is available to join to discuss this further.
 The opportunities for innovation seem limitless.